vladmish1993/laravel/README.md

 https://prnt.sc/TGm_sdyuXinS

 Profile editing - validations added:
 for text - from 100 to 5000 characters,
-for cv - PDF format and size up to 10Mb.
+for CV - PDF format and size up to 10Mb.
 There are also multiple additions of user skills.
-These skills are supposed to sort vacancies for a specific user.
+These skills are supposed to sort vacancies for a specific user on the main page.
 https://prnt.sc/W-cCNL_NdGbo
 https://prnt.sc/YU_4YChtbyhg

 ### For employers:
-The employer can create a new jobs
+The employer can create a new jobs,
 Track the employee's applications, approve or decline them with feedback comment.
 (In progress)

 Main page: